smith-tg/pharm_r_workshop_1/README.md

 #### Linux

 - Linux users should already have a working Git installation.
-This can be tested by running the following command:
+- This can be tested by running the following command in a terminal window:

 ```bash
 git --version